GregKaighin/bedfordshire-bicycle-club/README.md

 [Click here to view the website](https://gregkaighin.github.io/bedfordshire-bicycle-club/)

-This website is made for a ficticious local bicycle club.
+This website is for a ficticious local bicycle club.
 The primary goal is to provide information about the club to members and people interested in joining.

-Features include a carousel with information about upcoming club events, and a photo gallery, which both use Bootstrap 4 components.
+Features include a carousel with information about upcoming club events, and a photo gallery, using Bootstrap components.

-The website makes use of Google Maps API and JavaScript to provide users with a route planner which displays routes used by the club, and also allows users to create their own cycling routes.
-It also features a store locator with map markers at locations of bicycle shops in Bedfordshire.
+The website makes use of Google Maps API and JavaScript to provide users with a route planner which displays cycling routes used by the club, and also allows users to create their own.
+It also features a shop locator with map markers at locations of bicycle shops in Bedfordshire.
 Information about each shop is shown when the user clicks the markers.

-There is also a contact form to allow people to get in contact with the site administrator.
+There is also a contact form to allow people to get in contact with the site administrator, this uses the EmailJS service.

 ## Table of Contents